 Step 2: Improve the product and customer experience with Competitive Intelligence

 Product Marketers who succeed in collecting product intelligence are not just learning from mistakes others are making but also identifying technological gaps in the market and improving their products accordingly.
-The aim is to gain a clear understanding about the real features and functionalities of each solution, beyond what is publicly available.
+The aim is to understand each solution's real features and functionalities beyond what is publicly available.
 That will uncover the deficiencies of each module of their solution.

-Additionaly, revealing your your competitors’ product roadmap and development plans will help the product team better plan and execute.
+Additionally, revealing your competitors’ product roadmap and development plans will help the product team better plan and execute.

 Competitive intelligence assignments by Product Marketing are focused on supporting sales teams to sell and helping customers to buy.
 However, customer success teams need to understand better and position themselves as well.
 For customers to get the correct information to evaluate your solution better, Product Marketing should obtain accurate intelligence about their needs and usage, so they can educate them, focus them on what’s important, and make them understand what differentiate you across the board.
 Whether it’s a vendors perception survey or customer satisfaction survey, customer intelligence analysis can provide valuable insights into your customers: what motivates them, the challenges they are facing, and finally, what will drive their buying decisions.
 It can also give you a better understanding of how customers and prospects perceive competitors versus you.